Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 Election Day: When polls closed on the evening of Nov.
 3, Trump held leads in a number of swing states, a predicted artifact of Republicans being more likely to vote on Election Day itself.
 Democratic voters were more likely to cast mail ballots, meaning that it took longer for those votes to be counted.

 Early in the morning of Nov.
-4, Trump claimed that he’d won the election, basing his claim on those incomplete returns.
+4, Trump claimed that he had won the election, basing his claim on those incomplete returns.
 He claimed that fraud was rampant and that he would take his case to the Supreme Court.

 November and December: Trump elevated a wide array of theories about fraud, none of which were substantiated.